Mafic: Mineralogy

 The term mafic is still widely used for dark-colored ferromagnesian minerals.
 Modern classification schemes, such as the International Union of Geological Sciences (IUGS) classification of igneous rocks, include some light-colored ferromagnesian minerals, such as melilite, in the mafic mineral fraction.
 Accessory minerals, such as zircon or apatite, may also be included in the mafic mineral fraction for purposes of precise classification.

+In Earth's interior, this ferromagnesian dominance is reflected in the mantle's composition.
+Bridgmanite, a magnesium and iron-rich silicate, constitutes the majority of Earth's lower mantle and is consistent with its ultramafic geochemical character.